uzeking6/earics_project_goole_ai/README.md

 2. After unzip and start with vscode

-3. oh yess :blink: get an emulator a physical android device(withandroid 11 minimum)
+3. oh yess 👺 get an emulator a physical android device(withandroid 11 minimum)